Koszul duality for operadic categories: Markl operads and virtual isomorphisms

 We now consider the quotient $\QV$ of $\VI$ whose objects are classes of objects of $\VI$ with respect to the relation generated by virtual isomorphisms.
 That is, two objects are equivalent if there is a virtual isomorphism between them.
 More precisely, $\QV$ is defined by the pushout

 in the category of groupoids.
-Since the left vertical functor is an equivalence and the top horizontal functor a cofibration of groupoids in Joyal's folklore model structure on the category of groupoids, the right vertical functor is an equivalence of~groupoids, too.
+Since the left vertical functor is an equivalence and the top horizontal functor a cofibration of groupoids in the canonical model structure on the category of groupoids~\cite{anderson}, the right vertical functor is an equivalence of~groupoids too.

 It is easy to see that morphisms between objects in $\QV$ are equivalence classes of non-virtual isomorphisms in the following sense.
 Let $\phi':T'\to S'$ and $\phi'':T''\to S''$ be two isomorphisms in $\ttO$.
-They are equivalent if there exist a local terminal object $t$ such that $\phi''$ is the induced fiber map in the diagram
+They are equivalent if there exists a local terminal object $t$ such that $\phi''$ is the induced fiber map in the diagram

 \begin{example} Assume that each connected component of $\ttO$ contains precisely one terminal object, i.e.~all local terminal objects are the trivial (chosen) ones.
 Then $\QV \cong \Iso$.
-This is the case of e.g.~the category $\Fin$ of finite ordinals or of the operadic category $\Per$ in Subsection~\ref{Michael_do_Prahy.} governing permutads. \end{example}
+This is the case of e.g.~the category $\Fin$ of finite ordinals or of the operadic category $\Per$ in Subsection~\ref{Michael_do_Prahy.}. \end{example}

 \begin{example} In the operadic category $\Bq(\frC)$ recalled in~\cite[Example~1.5]{part1} two bouquets are virtually equivalent if they differ only in the last color.
-Notice that an `actual' morphism \hbox{$b' \to b''$} in $\Bq(\frC)$ between virtually equivalent bouquets exists if and only if $b' = b''$.
+Notice that an ``actual'' morphism \hbox{$b' \to b''$} in $\Bq(\frC)$ between virtually equivalent bouquets exists if and only if $b' = b''$.
 The groupoid ${\tt Q}\Bq(\frC)_{\tt vrt}$ is the groupoid of strings $(i_1,\ldots,i_k)$, $k \geq 1$, with morphisms arbitrary~bijections. \end{example}

-\begin{example} Two graphs in the operadic category $\Gr$ of \cite[Definition~3.12]{part1} are virtually equivalent if they differ only in the global orders of their leaves.
-Morphisms in ${\tt Q}\Gr_{\tt vrt}$ are isomorphisms of graphs which however need not preserve the global orders. \end{example}
+\begin{example} Two graphs in the operadic category $\Gr$ of \cite[Definition~3.13]{part1} are virtually equivalent if they differ only in the global orders of their leaves.
+Morphisms in ${\tt Q}\Gr_{\tt vrt}$ are isomorphisms of graphs which need not preserve the global orders. \end{example}